jovotech/jovo-framework/docs/app-config.md

 Especially with apps that work across different platforms, it might happen that different platforms use different intent names.

-`intentMap` provides a way to map incoming intents to a unified intent that can be used in your [handler routing](./handlers.md#handler-routing-and-the-handle-decorator).
+`intentMap` provides a global way to map incoming intents to a unified intent that can be used in your [handler routing](./handlers.md#handler-routing-and-the-handle-decorator).

 ```typescript
 {